AthanasiusOfAlex/MicrosoftOutlookScripting/README.md

 # MicrosoftOutlookScripting

-A description of this package.
+A quick-and-dirty scripting interface of Microsoft Outlook based on https://github.com/tingraldi/SwiftScripting